-Students on Semester at Sea are enrolled at Colorado State University as a visiting student.
+Students on Semester at Sea are enrolled at Colorado State University as visiting students.
 Semester at Sea courses appear as regular Colorado State University courses.
-Colorado State University records grades and credits earned on Semester at Sea and issue official transcripts to each student’s home school study abroad or registrar office.
+Colorado State University records grades and credits earned on Semester at Sea and issue official transcripts to students’ home institutions.

 Although credits earned on Semester at Sea are fully transferable, admission to Semester at Sea does not constitute admission to Colorado State University.

 Step 2: How Do I Transfer Earned Credit?